d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 and one column for every feature.
-For a collection of features $\mathbf{X}$, the predictions $\hat{\mathbf{y}} \in \mathbb{R}^n$ can be expressed via the matrix-vector product:
+For a collection of features $\mathbf{X}$, the predictions $\hat{\mathbf{y}} \in \mathbb{R}^n$ can be expressed via the matrix--vector product:

 $${\hat{\mathbf{y}}} = \mathbf{X} \mathbf{w} + b,$$
 :eqlabel:`eq_linreg-y-vec`